Making the Law Work for You

 - nursing home abuses

-In regard to the area of Title XIX issues and estate planning for the elderly, Spinella & Associates associated with legal counsel who have specialized backgrounds as certified accountants and prior employment with applicable public agencies.
+In regard to non-litigated probate matters, such as in the area of Title XIX issues and estate planning for the elderly, Spinella & Associates is associated with legal counsel who have specialized backgrounds as certified accountants and prior employment with applicable public agencies who provide legal assistance to our clients.